An Improved Approximation Algorithm for Maximin Shares: The MMS Problem and its Properties

 \subsubsection{Ordered Instances}

-We say that an instance $\I=\langle N,M,V\rangle$ is ordered if:
+We say that an instance $\ins$ is ordered if:

 In words, in an ordered instance, all agents have the same order of preferences over items.
-Bouveret and Lema\^itre~\cite{bouveret2016efficiency} showed that the ordered instances are worst case.
-They provided a reduction from any arbitrary instance $\I=\langle N,M,V\rangle$ to an ordered instance $\I'=\langle N,M,V'\rangle$, and showed that if $A'$ is an MMS allocation for $\I'$, then one can find an MMS allocation $A$ for $\I$ in polynomial time.
-Later, Barman and Murthy~\cite{barman2017approximation} generalized this result for $\alpha$ approximate MMS allocations.
-This property is used by~\cite{barman2017approximation, ourpaper} to find a $\tfrac{2}{3}$-MMS allocation.
-Observe that $\MMS$ value of an agent $i$ in instance $\I$ and $\I'$ is the same because MMS value neither depends on the order of the items nor on the valuations of the other agents.
+Bouveret and Lema\^itre~\cite{bouveret2016efficiency} showed that the ordered instances are the worst case.
+They provided a reduction from any arbitrary instance $\ins$ to an ordered instance $\I'=\langle N,M,V'\rangle$ with a simple polynomial-time procedure that converts an MMS allocation of $\I'$ into an MMS allocation of $\I$.
+Later, Barman and Krishnamurthy~\cite{barman2017approximation} generalized this result for $\alpha$-MMS allocations.
+This property is used in~\cite{barman2017approximation, ourpaper} to find a $\tfrac{2}{3}$-MMS allocation.
+Observe that the $\MMS$ values of an agent in $\I$ and $\I'$ are the same because, by Definition \ref{def:MMS-val}, it neither depends on the order of the items nor on other agents' valuations.